-Arroz negro or Black Paella is a popular rice dish on the Mediteranean coast of Spain made of cuttlefish, its ink, some lovely fish stock, white wine, onions and bomba rice.
+Arroz negro or Black Paella is a popular rice dish on the Mediterranean coast of Spain made of cuttlefish, its ink, white wine, onions and bomba rice.

-A famous dish in Spain, is the famous “arroz negro” made with the fresh ink of cuttlefish.
-I don’t know why they call it “black rice” instead of “black paella” since it’s done exactly like a paella, with the same bomba rice and it served in the paella pan… Usually served with a Aioli sauce (garlicy mayonnaire).
-Nonetheless, this dark paella is my personal favorite of them all!
+A famous Spanish dish is called “Arroz negro” made with the fresh ink of cuttlefish.
+I don’t know why they call it “black rice” instead of “black paella” since it’s done exactly like paella.
+Usually served with an Aïoli sauce (garlicky mayonnaise).
+Nonetheless, this dark paella is my personal favourite of them all!

-I know it can be challenging for some, even for me at first, the color and the fact that you eat the cuttlefish ink… but if you are courageous enough to take the first bite.
+I know it can be challenging for some, even for me at first, the colour and the fact that you eat ink… but if you are courageous enough to take the first bite.
 Oh my!
-You will discover another world!
+You will discover another dimension!
 The ink actually is a mouthful of sea aromas, saline, it’s really a flavour of its own.
-But if you want to be submerged into that meal… you’ll have to be brave enough to take the first bite and then it will become one of those printed memories you always dream of.
-I’m not kidding… it’s so sad sometimes that our minds blocks us from stuff simply based on color…
+But if you want to be submerged in that meal… you’ll have to be brave enough to take the first bite and then it will become one of those printed memories for life.
+I’m not kidding… it’s so sad sometimes that our minds block us from stuff simply based on colour…

 The dish comes from Valencia, Spain.
-It’s usually made with cuttlefish, as I said earlier, its ink, red pepper, onion, garlic, wine and fish stock.
+It’s usually made with cuttlefish, as I said earlier, it’s ink, red pepper, onion, garlic, wine and fish stock.
 I did a slightly different one, I’ve used mini squids (Chipironnes) to decorate the dish instead of the usual shrimps.
-You can use whether cuttlefish or squid, frozen or not, since they are practically the same.
-I recommend also to make a few grilled up shrimps to top your black paella, it looks exquisite also and much easier to find.
+You can use cuttlefish or squid, frozen or not, since they are practically the same.
+I recommend also making a few grilled-up shrimps to top your black paella, it looks exquisite also and is much easier to find than baby squids.

 What is a ‘Picada‘?

-A picada is pretty much in every meal in Spain, it’s basicaly a last fresh touch to a meal with aromatics, garlic, olive oil and sometimes nuts.
-It’s usually mashed in a mortar and added in the last minute or two of cooking to give a last kick to the dish.
-May sound like too much of a step to do but believe me it’s worth the 2 minutes it takes to make it.
+A Picada is pretty much in every meal in Spain, it’s basically a last fresh touch to a meal with aromatics, garlic, olive oil and sometimes nuts.
+Sometimes, to thicken a sauce but also to give it a last flavour kick!
+For example, fresh garlic doesn’t taste the same as a long-cooked one.
+It’s usually mashed in a mortar and added in the last minute or two of cooking.
+May sound too complicated to do but believe me it’s well worth the 2 minutes it takes.

-Don’t forget to serve this dish with napkins or hand towels since it can become nasty pretty fast… but the mess this dish does is really worth it!
-Maybe except for a first date… but then again could make an even more memorable date!
+Don’t forget to serve this dish with napkins or hand towels since it can get nasty pretty fast!
+But again, don’t let that stop you.
+Maybe except for a first date… but then again, could make an even more memorable date!

 - 600 ml fish stock (preferably homemade )